 Abigail currently teaches courses in ancient world literature, fiction writing, and women's studies.
 She is also a faculty fellow in the William Penn Honors Program and coordinates the English senior capstone course.
 Her work tends to engage the intersection between religion and literature.
 She is particularly interested in the literary dimensions of biblical texts, women in literature, and gender theory – and she loves when opportunities arise to explore these interests in the classroom.

-Abigail’s book Irigaray, Incarnation and Contemporary Women's Fiction was published by Bloomsbury in 2013.
-Abigail has written short fiction for several literary journals, such as The Potomac Review, Talking River Review, zaum, and Melusine.
+Abigail’s book Irigaray, Incarnation and Contemporary Women's Fiction (Bloomsbury, 2013) was awarded the 2014 Feminist and Women's Studies Association Book Prize.
+Abigail has also written short fiction for several literary journals, such as The Potomac Review, Talking River Review, zaum, and Melusine.
 In 2013, Abigail was a regular online contributor on gender-related issues for The Atlantic Monthly; her creative non-fiction work has also appeared in PopMatters and Geez Magazine.
 In the academic realm, Abigail has placed peer-reviewed articles in Forum for Modern Language Studies and Journal of Gender Studies and academic essays in the collections Sex, Gender and Time in Fiction and Culture (Palgrave, 2011) and Building a New World, ed. by Luce Irigaray (Palgrave, 2015).
 In addition, she contributed three articles to the Blackwell Encyclopedia of Literary and Cultural Theory (2010).

-Beyond the academic life, Abigail enjoys spending time with her husband, Michael, and their two small children, Julian and Margot.
+Beyond the academic life, Abigail enjoys baking, reading, running, and being a homebody with her husband, Michael, and their two small children, Julian and Margot.